adh001m/VBA-Practice/README.md

 #### Advantages
 - Code, in VBA analysis runs quickly and is simple to read compared to original scripts.
 - Code refractoring is a way of restructuring and optimizing existing code without changing its external behavior.
--e Enables the user to review and excuite the data easily.
+- Enables the user to review and excuite the data easily.
 #### Disadvantages
 - For our data, perform analysis can only be done one year at a time
 - Easier to miss codes and break codes; in this situation the process can become risky and time consuming.